search

 (*)MetaTrader, MetaTrader 4, MetaTrader 5, MT4, and MT5 are trademarks or registered trademarks of MetaQuotes Ltd.

-If the lot sizes of your hedged positions differ, only the matching lots (buy and sell) will be offset, and margin is required for the remaining positions.
+If the lot sizes of hedged trades differ, only the matching lots of long and short positions will be offset, and margin is required for the remaining positions.

 Margin Requirements for Hedging Trades on Exness